starling021/ehtools/README.md

     of Ehtools Framework, with it you can try
     Ehtools Framework for free and rate it.

-# To install ehtools LITE
+# How to install ehtools LITE

     INFO: If you bought Ehtools Framework PRO, and after this you trying to install Ehtools